-Before we look at the mistranslations of “room” and “inn,” and remembering that Mary gave birth “while they were there” in Bethlehem (Luke 2:6), let us look at some reasons Joseph and Mary could have found a place to stay in Bethlehem even if they arrived there months before Mary gave birth (these reasons are also enumerated in Kenneth Bailey’s book, Jesus Through Middle Eastern Eyes, pp. 25, 26).
+There are a number of reasons why Joseph and Mary could have found a place to stay in Bethlehem even if they arrived there months before Mary gave birth (these reasons are also enumerated in Kenneth Bailey’s book, Jesus Through Middle Eastern Eyes, pp. 25, 26).
 First, Joseph was returning to his town of origin.
 Historical memories are long in the Middle East, and family support is very strong.
 For example, Paul knew he was a descendant of Benjamin the son of Jacob, but Benjamin had lived more than 1,500 years before Paul.
 Once Joseph announced that both he and Mary were descendants of families from Bethlehem, many homes would be open to them.

 Third, in every culture women about to give birth are given special help.
 As Kenneth Bailey puts it: “Was there no sense of honor in Bethlehem?
 Surely the community would have sensed its responsibility to help Joseph find adequate shelter for Mary and provide the care she needed.
 To turn away a descendent of David in the city of David would be an unspeakable shame to the entire village” (Kenneth Bailey, Jesus Through Middle Eastern Eyes, p.
 26).
 If for some reason Bethlehem was so totally filled with guests and visitors that no one would open their homes to Joseph and Mary, their relatives Zechariah and Elizabeth lived only a short distance away, in the hill country of Judah (Luke 1:39, NASB), and Joseph and Mary could have gone there with only a little effort.
 In fact, Mary had visited Elizabeth early in her pregnancy (Luke 1:40).
 So Joseph and Mary could have found adequate housing and care if they needed it.